 - The community facilitates Scout and other conservation groups in such bird projects as establishing nest boxes for Iowa Species of Greatest Conservation Need (SGCN): like Eastern Screech Owl, American Kestrels, or Barn Owl; as well as for non-SGCN species, such as Eastern Bluebird.

-- The community has a public golf course that is managed to benefit birds and pollinators, using no inorganic pesticides.
+- The community has a public golf course that is managed to benefit birds and pollinators, maintaining natural wildlife habitats in at least 50% of all minimally used portions of the property while minimizing use of inorganic pesticides.

 Participation in Programs Promoting Effective Urban Forest Management